splitgraph/splitgraph.com/docs/splitfile_intro.md

 commit with a deterministic hash that depends on the current hash and the particulars of a command that's being executed.

-The Splitfile is parsed using parsimonious, a Python parser library.
-The exact grammar is in `splitgraph.splitfile.SGFILE_GRAMMAR` and there is some quality-of-life preprocessing that gets done to the file before it's interpreted:
+There is some quality-of-life preprocessing that gets done to the file before it's interpreted:

 -   Newlines can be escaped to make a command multiline (`"\\n"` gets